 Made with bacon, ground beef, and baked beans, these easy Cowboy Beans are a hearty and flavorful side dish.
 They’re the perfect accompaniment to anything off the grill and ideal for casual gatherings and potlucks too!

 Baked beans are a side dish that our family has always been on the fence about.
 Depending on who’s made them and what’s in them, we’re either “in” our “out”.
-But once we tried these Cowboy Beans on a chuckwagon ride in the Black Hills many years ago, I found the way to our family’s baked beans lovin’ heart!
+But once we tried these cowboy beans on a chuckwagon ride in the Black Hills many years ago, I found the way to our family’s baked beans lovin’ heart!

 Why are they called cowboy beans?
 The story goes that beans were an easy, protein-packed food for cowboys to carry with them, as all they needed to prepare them was water.
 The ground beef and seasonings were likely added later to give more flavor and substance to the meal.

-• Yellow onion – Fresh onion adds so much flavor to this dish – do not skip it!
+- Yellow onion – Fresh onion adds so much flavor to this dish – do not skip it!

-• Brown sugar – Adds a little sweetness to the savory beans, bacon, and beef.
+- Brown sugar – Adds a little sweetness to the savory beans, bacon, and beef.

-• Black pepper – Sometimes I sprinkle in extra – this dish loves black pepper!
+- Black pepper – Sometimes I sprinkle in extra – this dish loves black pepper!
 (Also note: I don’t ever feel the need to add extra salt, as the bacon and baked beans already have some.)

 How to Make Cowboy Beans

-• Cook the bacon and ground beef.
+- Cook the bacon.
 Fry the bacon until chewy-crisp.
 Transfer to a plate lined with paper towels and drain the fat from the skillet.
-Add the ground beef and onion to the same skillet and cook until the beef is browned.
-Drain the fat.

-• Add the remaining ingredients.
+- Combine everything.
 Chop the cooled bacon and add it to the skillet with the beef and onion.
 Stir in the remaining ingredients.
 Cook until warmed throughout.

 Serving Suggestions